shikikan-neko08/kaga-rice/README.md

 * install pywal and move .cache/wal into your .cache directory
 * install [vim-plug](https://github.com/junegunn/vim-plug)
 * copy vimrc into .vim directory
 * manually install the plug by opening vimrc using vim then instal the plugin using :PlugInstall
+* Set the wallpaper using nitrogen

 To apply The GTK Theme and icons, you can use LXappearance